Study MaterialsImportant QuestionsSocialism in Europe and the Russian Revolution Class 9 Important Questions History Chapter 2

 Answer:

-• Under socialism, the means of production are under the control of the government.
+• Under socialism, the government controlled the means of production.

-• Socialists regarded the private property as the root cause of all social evils.
+• Socialists viewed private property as the root of social ills.

 Mention any four features of the Russian economy at the beginning of the 20th century.